Low-cost long-haul flights

 Update July 2017

 Norwegian and WOW are actively pursuing the development of their low-cost long-haul flights.
 Since July 2017, WOW offers flights from Keflavik to Chicago, making it its tenth destination on the American continent.
+In April-May 2018, WOW will serve five additional American destinations: Detroit, Cleveland, Cincinnati, Saint-Louis, and Dallas.
 Norwegian begins flights to Denver (Colorado) and Orlando (Florida) from Paris in August 2017.

 The Danish low-cost airline Primera Air will start flights to New York Newark and Boston from London Stansted, Birmingham and Paris CDC in 2018 (tickets are now on sale).